 There are a number of different ways to charge your electric car’s battery pack.
 Being faced with normal and fast charging methods, and different connector types, can be a little daunting at first.
 But in fact it is much more straightforward than it first appears!
 In this short guide we’ll let you in on all the key information you need to know.

 Essentially, it comes down to two main considerations: WHERE you decide to charge and HOW FAST you decide to charge.
 These are interconnected, and the charging speed will depend on which particular EV you own, its battery capacity and what sort of charging system you are using.

 Another key thing to know from the outset: There are three categories or types of charging: Trickle Charge, AC Charge and DC Charge.

 There are several different terms used for charging stations but they all usually refer to the same thing: charging station, charging outlet, charging plug, charging port, charger, and EVSE (Electric Vehicle Supply Equipment).

 You have two options – charging your EV at home using your own domestic mains electricity supply, or making use of public charging stations.
 This will affect the types (and speeds) of charging available to you.

 Around 80% of all EV charging is currently done at home.
 Usually overnight while owners sleep – waking to a fully charged battery the next morning that almost always provides more than enough EV range for most people’s daily travel needs.

-There are TWO TYPES of home charging available: Using Trickle Charge with your household current or AC Household Charge with an installed wallbox.
+There are TWO TYPES of home charging available: Using a Trickle Charger or a dedicated wallbox charger.
+Both types use your household AC supply.
 Here are the key differences: